TanKhoa1709/r-a-algorithm-app/docs/USER_GUIDE.md

 - Check firewall settings
 - Verify discovery port (default: 8888) is not blocked

-### CS Host Not Responding
+### Bank Host Not Responding
-- Check if CS Host is running on port 8080
+- Check if Bank Host is running on port 8080
-- Verify the URL in node configuration files
+- Verify the URL in branch configuration files
+- Transaction will be cancelled automatically if connection fails

+### Transaction Fails
+- **Insufficient Balance**: Withdrawal will fail if balance is less than requested amount
+- **Connection Error**: Transaction will be cancelled if Bank Host is unreachable
+- Check event log for detailed error messages